rollinhand/traffic-light/README.md

 ## Helpful commands during development

 `npm install`: Installs the required dependencies.

 `npm run package`: Creates the final bundle.

 `npm run watch`: Syncs with the changed source and reloads content in browser.

-During `watch` the template can be displayed in the browser: http://localhost:9000
+During `watch` the index.html from created dist folder can be opened in browser to display changes.